sfc-gh-jsander/python_camouflage/README.md

 have some external functions call Azure Functions or AWS Lambda functions in order for a user in a Snowflake session to obtain an OAuth token via Device Code Flow.

-One the user has authenticated and ants to to obtain the OAuth token, the users Snowflake session will also be recored and the requested token including a session signature will be sent back to the user.
+One the user has authenticated and wants to obtain the OAuth token, the users Snowflake session will also be recored and the requested token including a session signature will be sent back to the user.

 With this signature and OAuth token, the user can now call a final external function to obtain one or all keys the user is allowed to obtain based on the users valid OAuth token and based on that the users Snowflake session really exists and can be validated online.